 1 Introduction (Lili Yan Ing and Sri Mulyani Indrawati)

-2 Export Specialisation in East and Southeast Asia: Lessons from China's ‘Exceptional’ Development (Gordon Hanson)
+2 Export Specialisation in East and Southeast Asia: Lessons from China's ‘Exceptional’ Development (Gordon H. Hanson)

 3 Indonesia’s Trade Policy in the New World Trade (Lili Yan Ing, Mari Elka Pangestu and Olivier Cadot)